Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/notes_with_ai.md

 [Code Review Weekly Workshop Final Document](Code_Review_Weekly_Workshop_Final_Document.pdf)

 ### Conclusion
-Applying this AI-augmented workflow ensures I recover all relevant details and accurately capture the major themes of each meeting for reference when creating documentation.
+By applying this workflow to my daily processes as a technical writer, I can recover any relevant details that may slip away during live conversation.
+Then, I can confidently use this information for my documentation projects knowing that I have all the necessary insight to create exceptional work.